 But most of us today are unfamiliar with agrarian realities.
 As urbanites and suburbanites, our exposure to sheep is limited to things like the animated Shaun The Sheep series.

 Perhaps we are not as different from sheep as we would like to think.
-But we often don’t grasp the Old Testament comparison of people to sheep, other than perhaps feeling it is a bit of a put-down.
+But we often don’t grasp the Biblical comparison of people to sheep, other than perhaps feeling it is a bit of a put-down.
 So, let’s be clear about what the phrase, “we like sheep have gone astray” really means.

 Sheep are not wary.
 They naturally wander without giving a thought to where they are headed.
 They blissfully browse for things to eat.
 They don’t see the dangers around them, consider the risks they might be taking or anticipate any consequences for what they do.
 And because sheep simply do what they do without thinking about it, their survival and welfare depend on the shepherd who watches and cares for them.

 “Dumb animal” behavior is a natural thing.
 But for humans, the Creator has provided a supernatural Shepherd to save us from our natural wanderings.
 Isaiah called those wanderings “iniquities”, which like immorality or wickedness, is just another word for sin.

 Sin is a red-flag word.
 Some people associate sin with the feeling of guilt or the breaking of some religious rule.
 And some people consider such rules arbitrary – just something someone else made up.
 Still, others follow the rules so religiously that they proudly consider themselves morally superior.

 None of these attitudes are accurate.
 Sin isn’t a matter of rule-breaking.
 It’s simply our natural behavior causing us to wander away from the Shepherd.
 And since “the LORD has laid on him the iniquity of us all,” we can remain safe by staying close to him.
 Jesus said, “If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you” (John 15:7).